Rappetor/Sovol-SV08-Mainline/README.md

 # STEP 7 - FLASH KATAPULT BOOTLOADER

 > [!IMPORTANT]
 > When connecting the ST-Link to the printer, make sure the printer is powered OFF.
-The MCU will be powered by the ST-Link.
+The MCU will be powered by the ST-Link.<br>
+> Also make sure your ST-Link has the latest firmware, use the STM32CubeProgrammer application 'Firmware upgrade' button for this.

-To make life easier in the future we are going to flash Katapult to our MCUs.
+To make life easier in the future we are going to flash Katapult to our MCUs (we flash Katapult on both the mainboard MCU _and_ the toolhead MCU).
 This is a bootloader that makes it possible to flash Klipper firmware without the ST-Link via CANBus, USB or UART by the Host.

 1. Switch the printer on, SSH into the printer, and install Katapult: